yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

     - ***Each input setting is explained in greater detail within the commented code, so please refer to those comments for specific directions.***
 5. Set Functional Switches:
      - Adjust the switches (background_subtraction_switch, normalization_switch, counting_switch, etc.) based on your requirements.
-6. For running registration (registration_switch), there are two parameter files important for elastix execution:
+6. For running rigid and nonrigid registration (registration_switch), there are two important parameter files for elastix execution:
-     - Rigid
+     - Rigid (EulerTransform) transformation parameters -> 001_parameters_Rigid.txt
-     - BSpline
+     - Nonrigid (BSplineTransform) transformation parameters -> 002_parameters_BSpline.txt
+     - In the downloadable folder **elastix**, which should exist in the parent folder of this pipeline code, there are two file versions for each parameter.
+Each one is optimized for either adult or early postnatal mouse brains.
+        - Adult -> **parameter_adult** folder
+        - Early postnatal -> **parameter_earlypostnatal** folder
+        - Note: It is important to specify which one of these folders will be used in code itself.
+Additionally, the parameter text files can be edited to improve image registration quality.
 7. Execute **RUN_THIS_FILE.m** when all information has been filled out and the code switches have been configured.
      - Expected code runtime for a single early postnatal brain can range from approximately 3 to 6 hours using a 64-core computer (if no other tasks are running in the background).
      - If running on a normal home desktop computer (average 8 cores), the runtime may last or exceed 24 to 48 hours.
 8. Output in sample directory:
     - Spreadsheet (counted_3d_cells.csv) with columns for brain regions (listed in hierarchical order based on CCFv3 ontology), cell counts, cell densities, and volumes per region for an individual brain sample.
-      -  This quantitative data output can be analyzed using multiple software options (e.g. Prism (GraphPad), Excel (Microsoft), etc).
+      -  This output file is ready for analysis.
+By implementing this code for multiple,  imaged brains, you can calculate and generated averaged datasets with appropriate statistical measures.
-      -  All quantitative results in the related [manuscript](
+      -  All quantitative results in the related [manuscript](https://www.biorxiv.org/content/10.1101/2023.11.24.568585v1.full) were analyzed using Prism (GraphPad) and Excel (Microsoft).
     - Registration output (elastix folder)
        - All processes and errors during registration are logged (elastix.log) and these files are generated automatically.
     - Reverse registration output with mapped cells in 3D reference space (cell_counted_refspace.tif)
-      - Open this file in Fiji, change image type to 32-bit (Image > Type > 32-bit), and apply a Gaussian filter with 2.0 sigma (Process > Filters > Gaussian blur 3D) to better visualize the 3D counted cells in the entire TIF stack.
+      - Open this file in Fiji, change image type to 32-bit (Image > Type > 32-bit), and apply a Gaussian filter with 2.0 sigma (Process > Filters > Gaussian blur 3D) for better visualization of the 3D counted cells in the entire TIF stack.
       - Save this edited TIF stack with a new file name.
 It can now be utilized as input for our isocortical flatmap visualization code, found [here](https://github.com/yongsookimlab/CorticalFlatMap).
     - **Examples of test data output can be found in the shared folder [here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/yuk17_psu_edu/EkTTKApE7aFLs7xzEMAnKloBq24jZ_rrKDmVWUt4mql93A?e=4DCPtz)**

+### ML Counting Quality Control
+> The purpose of this section is to utilize the scripts within the **quality_control** folder for manually checking the segmentation accuracy of the trained ilastik ML for signal-containing voxels/cells.
+It is helpful to use this tool during ML training and optimization.

+1.

 > Contact: For questions or assistance, please contact the lab's principal investigator, Yongsoo Kim (yuk17@psu.edu).